-Cellular communications company, T-Mobile has acknowledged that over 50 million people may have been subject to a huge data breach.
-Personal and indentity information of 53 million or more individuals may have been obtained by hackers who apparently accessed the data through a “backdoor” on company servers.
+Cellular communications company, T-Mobile has acknowledged that over 76 million people may have been subject to series of huge data breaches in 2021.
+Personal and identity information of 76.6 million or more individuals may have been obtained by hackers who apparently accessed the data through a “backdoor” on company servers.
+The data was reportedly held for “ransom” by hackers

 The company claims in communication with news outlets that “no financial information or debit card information” was exposed.
 Unfortunately, other information including identification data may leave victims open to identity theft.